Building a sustainable model

 Your support can make a world of difference and it’s as simple as starting with a cup of coffee.

 Trade School Kitchen is a social enterprise funded by the Trade School Industries Trust.
 This cafe is our first venture to bridge the gap between incarceration and employment.
 The cafe officially opened in August of 2018.

 We have a 3 year contract with the Department of Corrections to run barista training programmes within Arohata Women’s Prison.
 We provide an 8-week programme catered to no more than 3 women at a time within a therapeutic environment.

 We do this because we believe that trust and support need to be formed from within to make reintegrating a little less daunting and the community a little more familiar.

 We aim to train 30 women per year.
 This means 30 women with new transferable skills and job opportunities every year.

 We believe in building leaders from within.
-Because of this we offer leadership roles for those who have graduated from the programme and want to assist in teaching others the skills they have learnt.
+Because of this we offer leadership roles for those who have graduated from the programme and want to assist in mentoring and teaching others the skills they have learnt.